karthikraj15/Employee-Managment-/README.md

 # Employee-Managment-System
 # By Karthik raj R & Balakrishna Kamath
-Employeee managment system for a particular company which has two sub-branches .
+Employeee managment system for a particular company which has two sub-branches using singly linked list.

 Basic Operations like